Leathery (adjective)

 the fruit or seed of leguminous plants (as peas or beans) used for food

-Vegetables, fruits, nuts, legumes, unrefined cereals, olive oil, cheese
+Vegetables, fruits, nuts, legumes, unrefined cereals, olive oil, cheese and yogurt are

 eaten most days, as is fish.